-The >> Operator - an Example
+The " Operator - an Example

 The >> operator shifts values of all bits in its first argument to the right.
 The values are shifted as many positions as it is indicated by the second argument.
 The least significant bits of the first argument are dropped.
 The most significant bits are padded according to the sign of the argument.
 If it is negative number, than the bits are padded with ones, otherwise with zeros.
-Such an operation is equivalent to the integer division by a power of two.
-Its result is always an integer.
+Such an operation is equivalent to the integer division by a power of two, with the exception of shifting -1.
+In this case the result always will be -1, no matter how many positions the number is shifted.
 In the example the 5 is divided by 4.
 The fraction part of the result is truncated.
-The operator can only be applied to integers.
+The result is always an integer and the operator can only be applied to integers.